 As I already hinted, New Orleans is tons of fun solo!
-While after six years of it, I’m certainly biased towards traveling alone, I’d venture to say New Orleans is one of the best places to travel solo, and I’d recommend it for first timers as well.
+While after nine years of it, I’m certainly biased towards traveling alone, I’d venture to say New Orleans is one of the best places to travel solo, and I’d recommend it for first timers as well.

 Every time I ate alone, it really didn’t feel that way because the wait staff and the others in the restaurants would be so talkative.
 Pretty much everyone I met had a suggestion for me on where to go, and I was never bored.
 I never felt like the odd woman out either as I sometimes do in beachy or couples’ destinations.

 Being able to decide everything I wanted to do on a moment’s notice and on my own time gave me an opportunity to see the Big Easy my way.
 So if you’re considering going alone, do it!

 Things that are Fun to Do Solo in New Orleans